Planetside 2 Accessibility Report

 You can adjust

 Adjust Mouse/Stick Sensitivity: Adjust how sensitive mouse/stick controls are.

 Similar Games With More Accessibility Features for Controls

 If you want to play Planetside 2, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Planetside 2 has 1 accessibility feature for Visual which deals with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 1 accessibility feature for Visual in Planetside 2 which deals with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Audio Cues for Visual Events

 Audio Cues for Visual Events: Audio is provided to indicate visual events.
 Game events or progress highlighted by visual icons, effects or animations are also accompanied by audio to signify that progress.
 This is useful for blind players.

 Similar Games With More Accessibility Features for Visual